 The four providers receiving training include:

-Medication Assisted Treatment (MAT) is the use of medications in combination with counseling and behavioral therapies in the treatment of opioid use disorders.
-Currently Morris Hospital has six providers certified to prescribe medication-assisted treatment.
+Medication for Opioid Use Disorder (MOUD) is the use of medications in combination with counseling and behavioral therapies in the treatment of opioid use disorders.
+Currently Morris Hospital has six providers certified to prescribe medication for opioid use disorder.

 As part of this effort, Kathy Ulivi and Jennifer Thomas are participating in Carle Health’s Opioid Use Disorder Treatment Fellowship ECHO® Program.
-Funded by the Illinois Substance Use Prevention and Recovery (SUPR) Agency, this training opportunity aims to increase access to medication-assisted recovery (MAT) in Illinois, with a special focus on primary care providers in communities with limited access to MAT.
+Funded by the Illinois Substance Use Prevention and Recovery (SUPR) Agency, this training opportunity aims to increase access to medication for opioid use disorder in Illinois, with a special focus on primary care providers in communities with limited access to MOUD.

-If you or someone you know would like more information on Medication Assisted Treatment (MAT) or other substance use disorder treatment options, please call 815-237-0413.
+If you or someone you know would like more information on Medication for Opioid Use Disorder (MOUD) or other substance use disorder treatment options, please call 815-237-0413.

 Morris Hospital & Healthcare Centers is participating in a three-year clinical trial funded by the National Institute of Mental Health to study the effectiveness of using integrated care – the combination of primary and mental health care in one setting – to treat opioid use disorder (OUD).
 Opioids include both prescription painkillers as well as certain street drugs, such as heroin.
 The University of Washington’s AIMS Center is facilitating the study called Collaborating to Heal Opioid Addiction and Mental Health in Primary Care (CHAMP) as part of a $19 million effort to study opioid addiction.
 Morris Hospital will provide four of the 24 primary care clinics that are partnering with the AIMS Center.